MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/Lab00/Lab00_Setup_environment.md

 7. Refresh the **Environments** list.

-8. When your environment shows as 'Ready', select the **Test** environment by selecting the ellipsis (...) menu and selecting **Settings**.
+8. When your environment shows as 'Ready', select the **Dev one** environment by selecting the ellipsis (...) menu and selecting **Settings**.

 9. Explore the different areas available in **Settings** but do not make any